niik/process-proxy/README.md

 1. **Generate a secret token** and pass it to the native executable via an environment variable
 2. **Verify the token** on connection using `ProcessProxy.getEnv()` before allowing any further commands
 3. **Use process isolation** techniques appropriate for your operating system
-4. **Monitor connections** and disconnect unauthorized clients immediately
+4. **Monitor connections** and close unauthorized clients immediately

 Example security implementation: